Meeting with Trump is sweet, yields results on economy, security, anti-corruption – Buhari

 - 0

-President Muhammadu Buhari said his meeting with U.S. President Donald Trump yielded positive results in economy, security and anti-corruption.
+President Muhammadu Buhari said his meeting with U.S. President Donald Trump yielded positive results in areas of the economy, security and anti-corruption.

 Buhari, announced this during a joint press conference by Buhari and Trump after a one-day official working visit to the White House.

-The Nigerian president lauded the shared history of close and cordial relations between the two counties, saying it encompasses political, economic, military, social and cultural cooperation.
+The Nigerian president lauded the shared history of close and cordial relations between the two countries , saying it encompasses political, economic, military, social and cultural cooperation.

 He said: “Our two countries maintain a strategic partnership for peace and security, conflict resolution as well as the global fight against terrorism.